Malta National Transport Awards 2023

 In order to make your entry stand out from the others, it is a good idea to highlight any innovative elements contained in the project/initiative

-You can upload and include photographs and diagrams if they help to better illustrate your results/achievements, for example, improvements to rail stations or public realm projects may be conveyed more strongly if photographs underpin the written entry
+You can upload and include photographs and diagrams if they help to better illustrate your results/achievements, for example, improvements of public realm projects may be conveyed more strongly if photographs underpin the written entry

 If your project has already won a business award we recommend that you tell us about a different project(s) or make it clear how the projects(s) has progressed since you won the award